giorgiapazzi/Attitude_Estimation_Aerial_Robotic_Systems/README.md

 To compute the attitude estimation from rotation matrix and from Euler's angle kinematics run the "mechanization.m" script.
 To compute attitude estimation with Explicit Complementary Filter run the "explicit_complementary_filter.m" script.

+To test the filter on real data, first load the dataset executing the "load_data.m" file.
+Then execute the "filter_test_real_data.m" file to execute the filter and plot the results.

 ## References
 <a id="1">[1]</a>
 Minh-Duc Hua, Guillaume Ducard, Tarek Hamel, Robert Mahony.
 Introduction to Nonlinear Attitude